Carl Levin: Early life, education, and career

 Levin was born in Detroit, the son of Jewish parents, Bess Rachel (née Levinson) and Saul R. Levin.
 Saul served on the Michigan Corrections Commission.
 Levin graduated from Detroit Central High School in 1952 and attended Swarthmore College.
-He graduated with his Bachelor of Arts in political science in 1956.
+He graduated with his Bachelor of Arts degree in political science in 1956.
 During his student summers he worked as a taxi driver and on an auto factory line.
-He then attended Harvard Law School, where he earned his Juris Doctor in 1959.
-He also received honorary degree from Swarthmore College in 1980, as well as honorary degrees from Michigan State University in 2004, Wayne State University in 2005, and Michigan Technological University in 2008.
+He then attended the Harvard Law School, where he earned his Juris Doctor in 1959.
+He also received an honorary degree from Swarthmore College in 1980, as well as honorary degrees from Michigan State University in 2004, Wayne State University in 2005, and Michigan Technological University in 2008.

 After earning his Juris Doctor, Levin was admitted to the State Bar of Michigan.
 He entered private practice as a lawyer for Grossman, Hyman and Grossman and taught law at Wayne State University and the University of Detroit Mercy.
 Levin served as General Counsel for the Michigan Civil Rights Commission from 1964 to 1967, where he helped form the Detroit Public Defender's Office and led the Appellate Division of that office, which has become the State Appellate Defender's Office.
 He served as a special assistant attorney general for the state of Michigan and chief appellate defender for the city of Detroit from 1968 to 1969.